Selling products in the age of omnichannel distribution takes a lot of tools.

 - Any sales terms, like minimum order amounts or shipping prices.

-- Product images (simple, high-res images on white backgrounds are perfect for this).
+- Product images (simple, high-res images on white backgrounds are perfect for this - use these image optimization tips to help you).

 - Product names.